-We love these products, and we hope you do too.
-E! has affiliate relationships, so we may get a small share of the revenue from your purchases.
+We independently selected these products because we love them, and we hope you do too.
+Shop with E! has affiliate relationships, so we may get a commission if you purchase something through our links.
 Items are sold by the retailer, not E!.

 From super stellar, standout vegan-friendly skates to fun, pro-made candy-colored confections to strap to your feet, and protective gear that can help keep you safe from spills and wipeouts, we sussed out the goodies you need to support your skating dreams, whether you're a first-timer or an old pro.
 Trust us, we would know... we have the bruises and scars from years of skating to prove it!